Robb-S/JpConverterRn/about.md

-# JpConverter Android app - technical details
+# JpConverter Android app - developer notes

 ## A tool for Japanese measures and the Japanese calendar